Jaimierl/reading-notes/102/html.md

 # HTML aka HyperText Markdown Language

-## HTML is the programming languaged used to define the structure of web pages.
+## HTML is the programming language used to define the structure of web pages.

 ### Wireframing